 The Conversion rates report measures candidate movement.
 The report only counts candidates who have moved between pipeline stages, or into or out of your archive, within the specified range of time.
 If candidates have remained in the same pipeline stage for the length of the specified range of time, they will not be counted in the report.

 At its foundation, the Conversion rates report tells you how often candidates move into Hired.
 Let's start with a simple example: Conversion rates > by origin:

 The Percent Hired column highlights which origins are highly efficient sources of hire.
 In the example above, we see that more than 1 out of every 10 internal candidates is eventually hired.
 Put another way, the Percent Hired column represents the first column (6 hires) divided by the last column (51 candidates were moving through the pipeline during this time).

 Let's take a look at the similar Conversion rates > by source report:

-In the example above, you can see that Instagram was the most efficient source of hire.
+In the example above, you can see that Instagram was the most efficient source of hire (but keep in mind the sample size was extremely small!).
 LinkedIn is slightly less efficient than the jobs page, but resulted in 23 hires, while GitHub resulted in no hires.